netguycode/citaq/README.md

 FYI: Im using the H10-3 (Menulog-AU Order Device)

 ## Reboot into Recovery ROM
-### Careful, this process may be different for you.
+** Careful, this process may be different for you. **

-a.
-Open and lift the top panel.
+1. Open and lift the top panel.
 Extend completely - use caution and take it slow.

-b.
-On the underside of the top panel, find a small grey rectangle that contains the words "SIM Card" and "TF Card".
+2. On the underside of the top panel, find a small grey rectangle that contains the words "SIM Card" and "TF Card".
 Uscrew this.

-c.
-While powered-off, locate the button under tgis panel that reads "Recovery".
+3. While powered-off, locate the button under tgis panel that reads "Recovery".

-d.
-Hold the "Recovery" button while powering-on the device - do not let go until you see the recovery menu.
+4. Hold the "Recovery" button while powering-on the device - do not let go until you see the recovery menu.

-e.
-Plug-in a USB keyboard.
+5. Plug-in a USB keyboard.
 Navigate to and select, "Format/Wipe Cache" and "Format/Wipe System".

-f.
-Navigate to "Reboot"
+6. Navigate to "Reboot"

 Device successfully reimaged into recovery ROM.